city_hall

 Last updated:

-The Public Works Department plans to reconstruct Congress Street in the Fort Point neighborhood.
+The Public Works Department is reconstructing Congress Street, A Street, and Sleeper Street in the Fort Point neighborhood.

-With the help of the Fort Point neighborhood, we will explore ways to improve the street between Sleeper Street and Boston Wharf Road.
-We want to build a street that is safe, convenient, comfortable for everyone, while meeting the needs of residents and businesses.
+With the help of the Fort Point neighborhood, we are planning to improve Congress Street between Sleeper Street and Boston Wharf Road, A Street between Congress Street and Melcher Street, and Sleeper Street between Congress Street and Seaport Boulevard.
+We will be building streets that are safe, convenient, and comfortable for everyone, while meeting the needs of residents and businesses.
 This project will include:

 • new, accessible sidewalks